 On Friday, October 21, SDNY U.S. Attorney Preet Bharara tasked Joon Kim, the deputy US attorney in New York, to call Sally Yates, the Deputy Attorney General, and let her know about their agent’s concern that no one was following up on the Clinton e-mails.
 Yates referred Kim to George Toscas, the senior National Security Division Lawyer in the Attorney General’s office, who then contacted Peter Sztrok and Justice Department lawyer David Laufman to inquire about the matter.

 By coincidence that same week, Barrett was working on a story about Andrew McCabe and had started asking questions concerning $675,288 in donations by The Virginia Democratic Party and Common Good CA, a political action committee run by Virginia Governor Terry McCauliffe, to McCabe’s wife Dr. Jill McCabe’s unsuccessful 2015 campaign for Virginia state senate.
 The genesis of this news story is something that Barrett does not reveal in his book, but it is actually more significant than the story itself.
-Apparently Barrett had heard from “a number of people inside the FBI” who were concerned that the donations to McCabe’s wife’s campaign created a conflict of interest for McCabe, even though the FBI’s top ethics official, Patrick Kelley, had determined that there was no problem since McCabe’s wife’s campaign had ended before McCabe was assigned responsibility for the Clinton e-mail case, and the connection to Clinton, via McCauliffe, the former chair of Clinton’s unsuccessful 2008 presidential campaign was attenuated, at best.
+Apparently Barrett had heard from “a number of people inside the FBI” who were concerned that the donations to McCabe’s wife’s campaign created a conflict of interest for McCabe, even though the FBI’s top ethics official, Patrick Kelley, had determined that there was no problem since McCabe’s wife’s campaign had ended before McCabe was assigned responsibility for the Clinton e-mail case, and the connection to Hillary Clinton, via McCauliffe, the former chair of Bill Clinton’s unsuccessful 2008 presidential campaign was attenuated, at best.
 That there might be a few disgruntled FBI personnel eager to take digs at McCabe, an ambitious, rising star in the office, is hardly news.
 Most journalists would have dismissed the story as typical inter-office back-biting.

 But not Barrett.
 The matter “didn’t sit well” with him.
 By complete coincidence, this minor, gossipy snipe against McCabe set Barrett off on a Proustian reverie that would have enormous consequences.
 When Barrett was young, he tells us, his mother also ran unsuccessfully for the state legislature in New York.
 As he was only nine years old, he said he had paid little attention at the time.